anruoyao/maria/dev/docs/container.md

 1. Wait until the following message shows up
     ```log
     DONE *  [core boot]     All workers started
-    DONE *  [core boot]     Now listening on port 3030 on https://your_firefish_url.example.com
+    DONE *  [core boot]     Now listening on port 3030 on https://your_maria_url.example.com
     ```
-1. A fresh Firefish environment is created on the URL you have set!
+1. A fresh maria environment is created on the URL you have set!

 When you want to restart the dev server, you just need to terminate the process (a.k.a. press `Ctrl+C`) and run `docker compose up` again.